EmilStenstrom/friendlybit/posts/2016-10-28-how-to-make-e-mail-encrypted-for-everyone.md

 title: How to make e-mail encrypted for everyone
 ---

-> **Update**: This post is a little naive.
-For the real deal, look at this video from the CTO of ProtonMail: <https://vimeo.com/216747532>
+> **Update**: For a wholesome look at e-mail security this video from the CTO of ProtonMail: <https://vimeo.com/216747532>

 When you send an e-mail today it's sent in plaintext.
 This means that when you connect to your local coffee shop's WiFi they can intercept all e-mail that is sent through their router.
 This is probably not the relationship you have with your barista…